wtframework/sql/docs/services/index.md

 # What the Framework?!
 SQL

 ## Index
-The `Index` service class provides a fluent interface for generating indexs.
+The `Index` service class provides a fluent interface for generating indexes.
 ```php
 use WTFramework\SQL\SQL;